-When it comes to rock climbing and top rope, an Air Traffic Controller (ATC) is one of the most important pieces of rock climbing gadget and device.
-It is what you use to belay to keep your climber safe when they’re high on the wall whether indoors or free climbing in the great outdoors.
+When it comes to top rope climbing, an Air Traffic Controller (ATC) is one of the most important pieces of rock climbing gadgets a belayer should posses.
+This belay device keeps your climber safe when high on the wall whether indoors or or outdoor climbing.

 1. Black Diamond Big Air XP Package